-If you're needing something bigger than a phablet like the Galaxy Note 20 might be the way to go.
-It's not as old as some of the other devices on this list, but with the Note range on its way out, you may want to try Samsung's productivity-based handset while you can.
-Especially with the fancy S Pen gestures and all the other useful features that are still only available on the note.
+If you're needing something bigger than a phablet like the Galaxy S21 Ultra might be the way to go.
+It's not as old as some of the other devices on this list, but with the Note range officially dead, you may want to get the next-based thing.
+Especially with since this is one of only two Galaxy S phones that support the S Pen

-The Google Pixel 5 also remains a solid choice, even as we start heading into Pixel 6 (and Pixel 6 Pro) territory.
-Google's last flagship may not be a powerhouse like some of the others, but it still looks great, offers a solid battery life, and enjoys all the software benefits of being a Pixel device.
+The Google Pixel 5 also remains a solid choice, even with the Pixel 6 (and Pixel 6 Pro) significantly raising the bar for what Pixel phones should offer.
+Google's ageing flagship may not be a powerhouse like some of the others, but it still looks great, offers a solid battery life, and enjoys all the software benefits of being a Pixel device.

 If that's not your jam, there's always the OnePlus 8.
 Already out shadowed by the OnePlus 8T and OnePlus 9 range, but with plenty more to give.
 Certainly if you value battery life and performance, and can't live without the silky smooth displays you just can't get on cheaper devices.

 With new phones releasing all the time, older devices are being phased out — making this list of the best used smartphones one to watch going forward.
 Let's take a closer look.

-The iPhone 11 may have soared past its second birthday, but there's no reason why you should dismiss it for that reason alone.
-The iPhone 11 still has plenty to offer, including a long battery life, a large OLED display, and the power of the A13 Bionic is only outmatched by the iPhone 12's A14 Bionic and iPhone 13's A15 Bionic.
+The iPhone 12 may have been usurped by the iPhone 13, but there's no reason why you should dismiss it for being a little over a year old.
+The iPhone 12 still has plenty to offer, including respectable battery life, a large OLED display, the power of the A14 Bionic and 5G connectivity.

-Third party vendors like Swappa and Amazon have the phone for as little as $370.
+Third party vendors like Swappa or Gazelle have the phone for as little as $495.
 While those devices aren't guaranteed to be in perfect working order, these second-hand stores do still have standard protections for buyers — including refunds if you get something that wasn't as described.

 What you'll pay for a used iPhone 12